 The Woman Upstairs

-I'm halfway through my life, or maybe more, and I'm finally awake to the fact that it's in my hands alone.
-I've believed in other people, had faith, been patient, waiting for my moment -- enough, already.
-Who have I been kidding?
 Nora Eldridge has always been a good girl: a good daughter, colleague, friend, employee.
-She teaches at an elementary school in Cambridge, Massachusetts, where the children and the parents adore her; but her real passion is her art, which she makes alone, unseen.
-To be an artist is, she is sure, her real destiny.
-Then one day Reza Shahid appears in her classroom: eight years old, a perfect, beautiful boy.
-Reza's parents are on a year-long visit from Paris: Skandar, his father, has a fellowship at Harvard; Sirena, his mother, is a glamorous installation artist apparently on the brink of huge success.
-For that magical year, Nora is admitted into their charmed circle, and everything is transformed.
+She teaches at an elementary school where the children and the parents adore her; but her real passion is her art, which she makes alone, unseen.
+One day Reza Shahid appears in her classroom: eight years old, a perfect, beautiful boy.
+Reza's father has a fellowship at Harvard and his mother is a glamorous and successful installation artist.
+Nora is admitted into their charmed circle, and everything is transformed.
 Or so she believes.
-As it turns out, her liberation from the benign shackles of her old life is not quite what it seems, and she is about to suffer a betrayal more monstrous than anything she could have imagined.
+Liberation from her old life is not quite what it seems, and she is about to suffer a betrayal more monstrous than anything she could have imagined.

 Buy the Book